Dr Margaret Rose Cunningham

 Research Interests

-My field of expertise is G protein-coupled receptor (GPCR)-dependent regulation of cardiovascular function with particular interest in proteinase-activated receptors (PARs) and purinergic P2Y receptor families.
-My research involves investigating the molecular mechanisms of GPCR, gap junction and damage-associated molecular pattern (DAMP) in the processes that underpin platelet function, cardiovascular inflammation and anti-cancer therapy-induced cardiotoxicity.
+My field of expertise is G protein-coupled receptor (GPCR)-dependent regulation of cardiovascular function, with a particular focus on the proteinase-activated receptors (PARs) and purinergic P2Y receptor families.
+My research investigates the molecular mechanisms of GPCR, gap junction, and damage-associated molecular pattern (DAMP) signaling in processes that underpin platelet function, cardiovascular inflammation, anti-cancer therapy-induced cardiotoxicity, and skeletal muscle function in ageing, particularly its impact on cardiovascular health.
+I am especially interested in the interplay between muscle and cardiovascular systems in the context of inflammation and vascular dysfunction.
+I co-led the Cardiovascular and Metabolic Diseases (CMVD) research group with Dr Susan Currie from 2017 to 2023.

 Professional Activities